-Within HRI researchers are studying models of emotion, gesture recognition, and other social modalities.
-Emotive robots have been iCat is a research platform for studying human-robot interaction topics.
+We do not want to leave you with a picture of the iCat as a representative image of physical robots capable of emotional expression.
+In the late 1990's Cynthia Breazeal and Brian Scassellati developed a sociable robot, Kismet, to explore expressions and basic human-robot interactions.
+Both Breazeal and Scassellati are former students of Rodney Brooks and have been active in HRI research.
+Breazeal's current efforts in affective iCat is a research platform for studying human-robot interaction topics.
 The robot is 38 cm tall and is equipped with 13 servos that control different parts of the face, such as the eyebrows, eyes, eyelids, mouth and head position.
 With this setup iCat can generate many different facial expressions - happy, surprise, angry, sad - that are needed to create social human-robot interaction dialogues.